 Removing the pressure is not, as some people think, a reward.

 It is the answer, “Yes, that’s what I want”.

 For many years John has taught the language that horses and their Western riders must understand if they are ever to move as one.

 In 2019 John retired from the business of Riding Instruction but is still willing to

 help people with their horsemanship by offering advice on the language of communication, training techniques and programmes.

-He will also encourage like-minded instructors, trainers and experts to run clinics, seminars and demonstrations at Blackford Glen so keep an eye on the Events Page on this website.
+He will also encourage like-minded instructors, trainers and experts to run clinics, seminars and demonstrations at Blackford Glen so keep track of Events by visiting https://www.facebook.com/BlackfordGlen/